 Plastic straws are in the top 10 marine debris waste items.
 They are hideous things that are creating such unnecessary waste!
-Get a few stainless or glass straws or use compostable paper straws for kids parties.
+Get a few stainless or glass straws, they’re great to pop into the car or use compostable paper straws for kids parties.

 Waste Free Lunch Boxes:

-Also in talking with a number of schools they are concerned about the high sugar foods we are giving out kids.
-When we were kids lollies and chips were only for birthday parties but now they are day to day products.
-Scale it back and give the kids real foods that are not o processed like fruit, sandwiches and a home baked biscuit.
+Also, in talking with a number of schools they are concerned about the high sugar foods we are giving out kids.
+When my friends and I were kids, lollies and chips were only for birthday parties – but now they are day to day products.
+Scale it back and give the kids real foods that are not processed, like fruit, sandwiches, and a home baked biscuit.
 That’s all we had and we were fine!